isabelarvelo/n-gram-pos-genre-classification/README.md

 The code for this analysis can be found in and and reproduced using `pos-n-gram-agc.ipynb`.

-If you have any question sabout the paper or the code used to produce the analysis, please reach out to Isabel Arvelo (isabel.c.arvelo@vanderbilt.edu).
+If you have any questions about the paper or the code used to produce the analysis, please reach out to Isabel Arvelo (isabel.c.arvelo@vanderbilt.edu).